bhserna/first_or_last_per_user/README.md

 #    IN (SELECT max(id) FROM "posts" GROUP BY "posts"."user_id")
 ```

-But in this repo you will find 5 ways of doing it and two benchmarks that you can run to test for your use case.
+But in this repo you will find 5 ways of doing it, two benchmarks that you can run to test for your use case, and two examples on how to associate the posts to the users.

 The 5 methods are: